yadt/try-it-yourself/README.md

 ### yadtshell service start/stop

-now try to start and stop your service on the machine, please check the [wiki](https://github.com/yadt/yadtshell/wiki/Services) and the [cheatsheet](http://www.yadt-project.org/cheatsheet/cheatsheet.pdf) for further commands and usefull information.
+Now try to start and stop your service on the machine, please check the [wiki](https://github.com/yadt/yadtshell/wiki/Services) and the [cheatsheet](http://www.yadt-project.org/cheatsheet/cheatsheet.pdf) for further commands and usefull information.